codingpa-ws/pspec/README.md

 1. For a class in your project, for example `Counter`, create a file `spec/Counter.spec.js`
 1. Write some tests, like [the example](#example)
 1. Run PSpec: `vendor/bin/pspec`

+## Why?

+PSpec models your application with natural language.
+In PHPUnit—the de facto standard in PHP testing—a test file contains a sequential list of tests.
+If two tests are related in PHPUnit, such as one authenticated and one unauthenticated request, it’s hard to understand.

+In PSpec, tests are nested under real-world conditions, such as being signed-in or when a network error occurs.
+You use `describe` blocks to organize tests.